arontier/software/README.md

 - Router: 172.20.10.1
 - Configure IPv6: Automatically

-Click OK and you should be able to use OpenVPN Client Connect.
+Click OK and you should be able to use OpenVPN Client Connect again.
 If you disconnect from the hotspot, don't forget to choose "Automatic" in Location.
+Next time you connect to the hotspot, choose "Hotspot" in Location again.

-Later if you don't need Hotspot location any more, do this in a terminal:
+If you don't need Hotspot location any more, do this in a terminal:

 ```bash
 networksetup -deletelocation Hotspot